jellydn/grout/docs/USER_GUIDE.md

 connection or are a completionist with a heavily loaded server, increase this.
 Options range from 15 to 300 seconds.

 **Log Level** – Set to Debug if you're troubleshooting issues and want detailed logs.
 Otherwise, Error is fine.

-**Clear Cache** - Clears all cached artwork from your device.
-This will free up storage space but artwork will need to be re-downloaded as you browse.
-You'll be prompted to confirm before the cache is cleared.

-**Info** – View version information, build details, server connection info, and the GitHub repository QR code.

 ---